plutomi/plutomi/troubleshooting.md

 #### Some common errors that you _might_ encounter:

-> Argument of type 'this' is not assignable to parameter of type 'Construct'

-Make sure all of your `@aws-cdk/*` dependencies are running the same version + make sure whatever you are using in the construct is actually being imported at the top of the file

 > ERROR [internal] load metadata for public.ecr.aws/sam/build-nodejs (...) failed to solve with frontend dockerfile.v0: failed to create LLB definition: unexpected status code [manifests latest]: 403 Forbidden

 Try running this command to log in again: `aws ecr-public get-login-password --region us-east-1 | docker login --username AWS --password-stdin public.ecr.aws/sam/build-nodejs` OR `npm run docker-fix`